-The Edison George Town is a glorious 1906 mansion that’s just a short stroll from the World Heritage district in Malaysia’s bustling culinary capital.
-The contemporary makeover maintains all its architectural clout and historic grandeur, while introducing art deco detailing and pops of vibrant colour.
-And once you’ve lounged by the pool and kicked back in a cabana, it’s time to head out to explore.
-Bring your appetite: on George Town’s storied streets, temples and mosques mix with skyscrapers and shophouses, and cultures collide to form one of South East Asia’s richest and most varied food scenes.
+The Edison George Town is a storied 1906 mansion steps away from the World Heritage district in Malaysia’s madcap culinary capital.
+All its architectural clout and historic grandeur has been maintained, but the interiors are revamped with art deco furnishings and pops of vibrant colour.
+You can keep cool at the pool or kick back in a cabana – and then it’s time to explore.
+Bring your appetite: in George Town, skyscrapers and shophouses rub shoulders with temples and mosques, and cultures collide to create a famously cosmopolitan food scene.

 Get this when you book through us:

 A local, seasonal gift and, subject to availability, a room upgrade, late check-out and early check-in